vmware-tanzu/sonobuoy/README.md

 These versions of Sonobuoy have a bug that runs the wrong set of tests without additional actions.
 See more details [here][issue1388].
 The simplest way to avoid this is to update your version of Sonobuoy to >= v0.53.2.

+## Strategy Document

+See our current [strategy document][strategy] for context on what our highest priority use cases and work items will be.
+Feel free to make comments on Github or start conversations in Slack.

 ## Contributing

 Thanks for taking the time to join our community and start contributing!
 We welcome pull requests.
 Feel free to dig